- Start date: September

 Strathclyde Business Network

 As a postgraduate student at Strathclyde Business School, you may choose to join the Strathclyde Business Network, a student-led initiative that facilitates interaction with business and industry leaders.

 The Network aims to foster knowledge sharing, facilitate discussion and enable networking opportunities with the very best business professional in industry.
 Every year the Network organises Glasgow Business Summit, which is the first-ever student-led business conference in Scotland and brings together students with leading businesses from across the UK.

-MSc: Minimum second-class Honours degree, or overseas equivalent (see our country pages for further information) in business, economics, engineering or the social sciences.
+MSc: Minimum second-class Honours degree, or overseas equivalent (view the entry requirements for your country) in business, economics, engineering or the social sciences.
 Applications from those with other degrees are also encouraged.

 PgDip: Minimum of a Pass degree, or equivalent, in an appropriate subject.
 Subject to performance, students may transfer from the Diploma course to the MSc.

 Although some quantitative analytical tools are taught and used during the course, only basic mathematical knowledge is necessary before starting the course.

 Students whose first language is not English must have a minimum of 6.5 IELTS score, with no individual score lower than 5.5.
 Get more information about the English language requirements for studying at Strathclyde.